Academic Volunteer Program

 Opportunities for professionals at Centerville High School

 Would you like to be a guest speaker at the CHS Speakers Bureau or the Medical Symposium for Anatomy/Physiology & Biotech Students?
-Please email your information to our CHS Building Coordinators, Susan Ralston or Judy Winfield.
+Please email your information to our CHS Building Coordinators, Samantha Stevens & Mindy Skinner-Williams.

 Opportunities through the PTO

 There are more options for parents to get involved through your school's PTO.
+Please note: Classroom parties are done through the PTO, not AVP.
 Click here to view a complete list of Centerville PTO websites.

 - What types of volunteer opportunities are there?